 Under the Immigration and Nationality Act (INA), an alien may be denied admission into the United States or LPR status if he or she is "likely at any time to become a public charge" (8 U.S.C. §1182(a)(4)).
-86 The INA does not define the term public charge.
-87 Thus, the determination of whether an alien is inadmissible 88 on public charge grounds turns largely on standards set forth in agency guidance materials.
-89
+81 The INA does not define the term public charge.
+82 Thus, the determination of whether an alien is inadmissible 83 on public charge grounds turns largely on standards set forth in agency guidance materials.
+84

-On August 15, 2019, the Department of Homeland Security (DHS) published a final rule that defines public charge as someone "more likely than not at any time in the future to receive one or more public benefits ... for more than 12 months within any 36-month period."
-This rule expanded the list of public benefits considered in public charge determinations to include nine programs, including three housing programs: Section 8 project-based rental assistance, the Housing Choice Vouchers, and Public Housing.
-91
+From 1999 to 2019, agency85 guidance defined public charge to mean a person who is or is likely to become primarily dependent on public cash assistance or government-funded institutionalization for long-term care.86 This definition was changed on August 15, 2019, when DHS published a final rule that defined public charge as someone "more likely than not at any time in the future to receive one or more public benefits ... for more than 12 months within any 36-month period."87 This rule also expanded the list of public benefits considered in public charge determinations to include nine programs, including three housing programs: (1) Section 8 project-based rental assistance, (2) the Housing Choice Vouchers, and (3) Public Housing.
+88 There were multiple lawsuits challenging the Public Charge Final Rule, and DHS decided not to defend the rule on appeal.
+89 Thus, on March 9, 2021, the agency reverted back to the 1999 definition.
+90